The path to creating wealth is different for everyone.

 Some people get there via strategic property investment, while others achieve financial freedom because of business ownership.

-While most financially successful people share similarities, they also make sure they don’t make silly mistakes that could damage their finance goals.
+While most financially successful people share similarities, they also make sure they don’t make silly mistakes that could damage their financial goals.

 So, here are five financial mistakes it pays to avoid.